Microdosing: The Science, The Benefits and The Risks

-My skepticism is not unfounded.
-As an often-cited paper surveying 60 years and 44 scientific microdosing studies states, "there is no consensus on the subjective effects (or lack thereof) that should be associated with microdosing."
-When it comes to sub-perceptual (or, more properly, sub-hallucinogenic) psychedelic compounds and their utility, there's much we don't conclusively know.
+I'll be the first to say there's reason to be cautious.
+An often-cited paper surveying 60 years and 44 scientific microdosing studies concludes that “there is no consensus on the subjective effects (or lack thereof) that should be associated with microdosing.”
+When it comes to sub-perceptual (or more precisely, sub-hallucinogenic) psychedelic compounds and their benefits, much still remains uncertain.

-The lack of consensus, however, is largely due to the challenge of conducting studies around the person-dependent, subjective nature of microdose experiences and their impact over time while isolating for expectation bias and the placebo effect.
+This lack of consensus largely stems from the difficulty of studying highly personal, subjective experiences over time — while also trying to control for expectation bias and the placebo effect.

 What Do People Microdose?